 The notebook features 8GB of LPDDR4X RAM, up to 512GB of storage, and a 13.3-inch FHD TFT touchscreen display.
 It’s one of the thinnest and lightest 4G capable laptops that you can get right now, and it promises a great on-the-go experience with its exceptional battery life.
 Unlike the Surface Pro X, it offers a more traditional laptop form factor, which means that you don’t have to spend anything extra on a keyboard.

 For 4G connectivity, the Samsung Galaxy Book S also uses Qualcomm’s Snapdragon X24 modem, which supports up to 2Gbps download and up to 316Mbps upload speeds.
 The laptop supports both physical SIM cards and eSIMs, and it can be pre-configured with a connection from Verizon and Sprint.
 Sadly, it faces the same issues as the Surface Pro X on the software front and it isn’t suitable for power users.

 While we’re on the topic of the future, you can also consider getting a 5G-capable laptop, like the Dell Latitude 9510, the Lenovo Flex 5G, or the Samsung Galaxy Book Flex 5G, and future proof your purchase.
-Also, make sure you check out our list of the best Chromebooks you can buy in 2020 as it includes a couple of 4G-capable Chromebooks that may be more suited to your needs.
+You can also wait for all the new laptops that were announced at CES 2021 to go on sale.
+Also, make sure you check out our list of the best Chromebooks you can buy in 2021 as it includes a couple of 4G-capable Chromebooks that may be more suited to your needs.